Melissa Etheridge - Grammy Award Winner

 Now, looking to the future, Melissa feels a profound change in her life that has redefined her outlook.
 Speaking about her cancer, she says, “I look at that whole experience as a gift because it gave me perspective that might have taken years to achieve,” Melissa observes.
 “Perspective on my career, about what’s important to me.
 That yes, my career’s important, I enjoy it.
 It’s part of me and it’s something that I do, but it does not need to be the only thing that I do.
 And that spending time with my family is the number one priority.”

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, September/October 2005.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, September/October 2005.